slick/slick/slick/src/sphinx/upgrade.rst

 The ``simple`` and ``Implicits`` imports from drivers are deprecated and will be removed in Slick 3.1.
 You should use ``api`` instead, which will give you the same features, except for the old ``Invoker`` and ``Executor`` APIs for blocking execution of database calls.
 These have been replaced by a new monadic database I/O actions API.
-See :doc:`Databases & I/O Actions <database>` for details of the new API.
+See :doc:`Database I/O Actions <dbio>` for details of the new API.

 Join Operators